Customize This Trip

-You'll be met at Kilimanjaro International Airport and transferred to the delightful Moivaro Coffee Plantation Lodge.
+You'll be met at Kilimanjaro International Airport and transferred to your delightful lodge on a coffee plantation in Arusha.
 Relax in your thatched cottage, savor the enchanting views of Mount Meru, and unwind on the private verandah.
 Located just outside the vibrant town of Arusha, and set in its own tropical gardens, the lodge provides a gentle introduction to the natural beauty of Tanzania.

 Nestled on the vivid slopes of Mount Meru, the village of Mulala offers a unique insight into traditional life in northern Tanzania.
 Their tourism project is coordinated by local women who are eager to share their skills and stories.
 Take a guided tour of a small subsistence farm and homestead, discover the traditional techniques for making cheese, hear the lost tales from the village, and walk to secluded waterfalls with locals.
 By sharing their unique culture, the Wameru people of this village can use tourism as a tool for development.
-After this full day tour you'll spend a second relaxing night at the Moivaro Coffee Plantation Lodge.
+After this full-day tour you'll spend a second relaxing night in Arusha.

 Breakfast, Lunch, Dinner

 Acacia trees dot the land and they hide a surprising resident.
 Tails twitch, eyes blink, manes glow, and the tree-climbing lions of Lake Manyara sit serenely on the broad branches.
 They sleep with one eye open, forever opportunistic as they dominate this animal kingdom.
 The big and the small coexist on the lake.
 Over 300 bird species flutter around the shallows and sing their inimitable tunes, while the innumerable flamingo stain the water a shocking pink.
-Wading across the escarpments are cumbersome hippos, great hulks of flesh posturing and arguing over the best spots in the lake.
+Wading across the escarpments are cumbersome hippos, great hulks of flesh posturing, and arguing over the best spots in the lake.
 Size matters.
-And the biggest male not only gets prime wading rights, it relegates the up and coming youngsters to the edge of the pod.
-After exploring all corners of the park, you'll get an aerial view of the lake from your private verandah at the sumptuous Kirurumu Tented Lodge.
+And the biggest male not only gets prime wading rights, but it also relegates the up and coming youngsters to the edge of the pod.
+After exploring all corners of the park, you'll get an aerial view of the lake from your safari camp's private verandah.

 Breakfast, Lunch, Dinner

 Indigenous tribes are slowly disappearing across Africa and very few remain in Tanzania.
 Hadzabe bushmen live around Lake Eyasi, continuing ancient practices that compel and enthrall.
 They take their bow and arrows into the forest, nimbly sidestepping through the trees and tracking animals with remarkable skill.
-Every upturned stone is a clue, and these traditional hunter gatherers know exactly how to bring home a meal for the village.
+Every upturned stone is a clue, and these traditional hunter-gatherers know exactly how to bring home a meal for the village.
 You'll spend a day with a local bushman guide and experience how life is lived in this remote and untamed corner of Africa.
 It's a place where fires are still lit by rubbing sticks together.
 Alongside the cultural interaction, there's a gentle serenity and freedom to the landscape; no wifi, no phones, no noise from passing traffic.
 This is a day that really will reveal ancient Africa.
-Tonight will be spent at Kirurumo Tented Lodge.

 Breakfast, Lunch, Dinner